-28. Under the proposals, there will be a greater capacity to support customer enquiries directly because the staffing model and technology will allow the team to respond to demand and support customer contact.

-29. While the capacity available to the service will be the same as the current capacity, the development plan that is set out in the review report will mean that there will be continued change.
+- 34. Under the proposals, there will be a greater capacity to support customer enquiries directly because the staffing model and technology will allow the team to respond to demand and support customer contact.
+This resource has been modelled as an equal split of FTE between the councils but may fluctuate to reflect demand at each council. - 35.
+While the capacity available to the service will be the same as the current capacity, the development plan that is set out in the review report will mean that there will be continued change.
 The next sections consider how the proposed arrangements should be reviewed, and additional capacity that may be needed in that period.